zachcasper/resource-types-contrib/contributing-docs/submitting-contribution.md

 ## Review Process

-All contributions will be reviewed for:
+All contributions will be reviewed

 - Contribution need and relevance : Whether the resource type or recipe is needed by the community
 - Schema correctness and consistency